Table support in RCSS is similar to that of the CSS tables specification. There are some enhancements and differences, the main ones being as follows.

 Inherited: no

-Specifies the gap between table cells.
+In RCSS, these properties also apply to tables, in addition to flexboxes.
+For tables, they specify the gap between table cells.
 Like the CSS property border-spacing, except that spacing is not applied before and after the first and last cell, respectively.
 Instead, use padding on the table element to add spacing between the table border and its cells.

 gap